nextflow-io/nextflow/docs/module.md

 Modules can define binary scripts that are locally scoped to the processes defined by the tasks.

-To enable this feature, set the following flag in your pipeline script or configuration file:
+To use this feature, the module binaries must be enabled in your pipeline script or configuration file:

 ```nextflow
 nextflow.enable.moduleBinaries = true
 ```

-The binary scripts must be placed in the module directory names `<module-dir>/resources/usr/bin`:
+Binary scripts must be placed in the module directory named `<module-dir>/resources/usr/bin` and granted execution permissions:

 ```
 <module-dir>